beleevens/think-extension/README.md

 **Pin the Extension (Optional):**
 1. Click the extensions icon (puzzle piece) in your Chrome toolbar
-2. Find "Think - AI Notes"
+2. Find "Think - AI Memories"
 3. Click the pin icon to keep it visible in your toolbar

 ### Option 2: Build from Source